OlivierJeannin/olivierjeannin.github.io/source/_posts/Analysis-of-Algorithms.md

   That is, whatever algorithm you might use, however simple it is, it will cost you *at least* this much.
 Less cost?
 Not possible!
 Or you won't be able to finish your job!

-Your mission is to find a lower *upper bound* and a possibly higher *lower bound*, by changing the algorithm.
+Your mission is to find a lower <u>*upper bound*</u> and a possibly higher <u>*lower bound*</u>, by using another algorithm.

-When you get the narrowest range, look at the algorithm you're using, it's optimal.
+When you get the narrowest gap, look at the algorithm you're using, it's optimal.